yairdar/aguide/README.md

 # Aguide

-A guide to Sowftware Gardening
+A guide to Software Gardening
-This site has technical informaition about yairdar projects
+This site has technical information about YairDev projects

 ## About Yair Dar Dev

 Personal Site [yairdar.com](http://yairdar.com)

-> I have 10 years hands on developer exeprience.
+> I have 10 years hands-on developer experience.
 >
 > In different roles: developer, fullstack, devops, architect.
 >